Iltotore/iron/docs/_docs/migration3-0.md

 Some major API changes have been introduced in Iron 3.0.0 compared to Iron 2.x.
 Most of them involved minor changes from a Iron 2.x codebase to 3.x.

+## Scala 3.6.3 or more is required

+Due to a bug in the compiler (which was completely blocking for Iron 3.0.0) that has been fixed in 3.6.3, you need this version or higher for 3.x.

+Iron's Scala version policy is to try to stick to the LTS as much as possible so one can expect Iron to reach the next Scala LTS when it releases and jump from LTSs while avoiding intermediate Scala Next versions in the future.

 ## Custom Constraint instances

 The parameter `value` of method [[test|io.github.iltotore.iron.Constraint.test]] in